avi53/pc_deals_site/README.md

 - Ella Fr

 ### Premise of this site:
-This site is suppose to use Amazon and Newegg's APIs to grab sweet deals and post em on the site.
+This site allows posting of PC deals and articles regarding PC parts on the website